 Article published in CHART Exchange | October 2020 issue | Author: Mike Fieseler

-It's all about speed in 2020 - speed to market for program development and implementation, faster turnarounds on queries from prospects and in delivering policies, quicker responsiveness to grow customer satisfaction and retention.
+It's all about speed - speed to market for program development and implementation, faster turnarounds on queries from prospects and in delivering policies, quicker responsiveness to grow customer satisfaction and retention.
 Insurers know they must increase their speed, but where do these improvements come from?

 One way is to work faster, smarter and better by revamping workflows.
 Analyzing and mapping existing workflows will lead you to understand how to streamline for more efficient workways.
 From this point you can transition them from manual, error-prone, people-performed processes to automated ones for business-transforming speed and accuracy improvements.